department-of-veterans-affairs/va.gov-team/products/resources-and-support/ui-consistency-initiative-brief.md

 <details>

  *The current R&S Article pages to not match the style of the rest of the va.gov pages.
-They do not match because.......We have created design comps for R&S Article pages to align with the rest of VA.gov.'Related information', 'VA Benefits', 'Need more help?' section styling should align with the rest of VA.gov.*
+They do not match because the current design did not follow the approved designs.
+We have created design comps for R&S Article pages to align with the rest of VA.gov.'Related information', 'VA Benefits', 'Need more help?' section styling should align with the rest of VA.gov.*

 </details>